ckangnz/ckVim/notes/AWS/Developing_on_AWS_1.md

 - control access to AWS resources
 - access to multiple AWS accounts
+- IAM has these required fields
+  - Action
+  - Effect
+  - Resource
 - Authentication
   - who/what can be accessed
 - Authorization